 I'm filling out this tool as if I were blogging for HubSpot, so I chose the terms "social media," "blogging," and "calls-to-action."

-2) We'll give you a week's worth of blog topics based on those keywords.
+2. We'll give you a week's worth of ideas based on those keywords.

 Keep in mind that the titles might not be 100% perfect for the terms you chose or grammatically correct.
 Feel free to change them up to make them work better for you.
 Here's what I got for the terms above: